 The biggest mistake people make about heart health is waiting until it’s too late to take action, Dr. Gregory Katz, a cardiologist at NYU Langone, said.

 ⁘People think it’s something that happens suddenly.
-Sometimes they look up and are like, ‘How the hell did I have a heart attack.
-Or stroke?’
+Sometimes they look up and are like, ‘How the hell did I have a heart attack or stroke?’
 The seeds are planted very early on,⁘ Katz told Business Insider.